 You will engage in, and experiment with, practical games design.
 You will focus on the process of devising the gameplay experience.
 This will include (but is not limited to) the creation of rules, gameplay mechanics, narrative, world design and user experience.

 This is not a programming course and it’s not a graphics course, so there is no need for you to have programming skills or to have an art background.
 You will learn how to create your own practical designs, how to communicate your ideas to an audience, how to create games design documents, and you’ll also explore games studies.

 You will have opportunities to make connections with other games design cohorts and industry experts.
 And we will encourage you to participate in extracurricular activities such as game jams and game-related networking events.
 These are all activities that introduce you to the broader social culture of the digital and creative world and are vital to being successful in the games industry.

-Our programme is staffed with seasoned games designers and internationally published scholars who bring with them an extensive understanding of the nature of the video game industry, the importance of networks and the need for scholarly engagement in order to create innovative games for the future.
+The course is run by staff who are seasoned games designers and internationally published scholars who are active in the industry.
+They will share their enthusiasm and understanding of the nature of the video game industry, the importance of networks and the skills needed to create innovative games for the future.

 The MA consists of compulsory modules, a typical selection can be found below.
 Modules can vary from year to year, but these offer a good idea of what we teach.